Non-toxic indoor plants, quick care cues, and what to avoid when your cat treats leaves like snacks.

 What should I do if my cat eats a plant I’m not sure about?
 Call the ASPCA Animal Poison Control Center (888-426-4435).
 Have the plant name or a clear photo ready.
 They can tell you quickly whether you need to see a vet.
 If your cat is already showing symptoms — drooling, vomiting, lethargy — go to the vet regardless and bring a sample of the plant or a photo.

 Are all ferns safe for cats?
 Most common ferns are.
 Boston Fern, Bird’s Nest Fern, and Maidenhair Fern are all fine.
 The one to watch out for is Asparagus Fern, which isn’t a true fern despite the name, and is toxic to cats.
-It looks quite different from the others, but the name confusion trips people up.
+The quick shop-floor clue is shape: Boston Fern has flat, feathery fronds, while Asparagus Fern has finer needle-like growth and may show small thorns on the stems.

 Is Peace Lily safe for cats?
 No. Peace Lily is one of the most common houseplants and one of the most commonly toxic.
 It contains calcium oxalate crystals that cause oral pain, drooling, and difficulty swallowing.
 Keep it out of any home where cats roam freely.
 Read more about peace lily care if you want to grow one in a cat-free room.